- What Is Birth Control Implant?

-What Happen Before Inserting the Implant?
+What Happens Before Inserting the Implant

-One of the key processes that is undertaken before proceeding ahead with the implant insertion is to check the woman’s health status and determine an appropriate time for installing the contraceptive.
+One of the key processes that are undertaken before proceeding ahead with the implant insertion is to check the woman’s health status and determine an appropriate time for installing the contraceptive.
 This depends on the menstrual cycle as well as any existing contraceptive methods.
 A pregnancy test is also undertaken along with it.

 Usually, alternative methods of contraception are not advised to women who get the implant installed during their periods, or use non-hormonal contraceptive methods or replace their existing contraceptive device with the implant on the same day itself.